juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 			- Classification of objects is essentially checking the applicability of specific concepts to each object.
 		- Extension: Set of all objects inside the concept.
 	- Choosing the common features (Dimension 1) effectively remove the unimportant details (Dimenison 2), hence the success of abstraction.
-- Responsibility-driven: Abstraction by decoupling What and How
+- Responsibility-driven: Abstraction by decoupling What and How (vs. Data-driven)
-	- Data type
+	- Datatype
 		- Computer memory is typeless; every data is represented as a bit string.
 		- Type system: Classifying these bit strings to serve a specific purpose.
 			- Defining constraints of how to read and manipulate those bit strings.
 			- ex) Let’s define these consecutive 8 bits as *int*, and define various operations on it.
 Now, there is no need of knowing how *int* is stored in the memory.
-		- Data type is a metadata to classify various bit strings, which implicitly defines what kind of operations are applicable to that bit string.
+		- Datatype is a metadata to classify various bit strings, which implicitly defines what kind of operations are applicable to that bit string.
-	- Data types are analogous to types of objects
+	- Datatypes are analogous to types (of objects)
 		- Type of the object is chosen by how object operates.
 (Polymorphism, Duck typing, What it does)
 			- ex) Operates the same = Same responsibilities = Same message (but may have different response)
 		- Type of the object is regardless of internal implementations.
 (Encapsulation, How is it implemented)